 The development of muscle and strength is interrelated, it always has been.
 Strength training Sessions produce increases in strength that is equal to increases in functional muscle.
 (You’ll become stronger and grow muscle).

-Cycling intensity through changes in repetitions and weight throughout a ten-week program is an effective way to maintain progression and avoid training plateaus (slumps in strength).
+Cycling intensity through changes in repetitions and weight throughout a ten-week program.
+An effective way to maintain progression and avoid training plateaus (slumps in strength).

-Repetitions can be cycled, the higher repetition range will stimulate the slow twitch muscle fibres and promote endurance.
-Moving further down the scale, the lower repetition range will activate the fast twitch muscle fibres and increase strength and muscle size.
+Repetitions can be cycled, the higher repetition range.
+Stimulates the slow twitch muscle fibers and promote endurance.
+Moving further down the scale, the lower repetition range.
+Activates the fast twitch muscle fibers and increase strength and build muscle size.